 Papers:

-How predictable are phytoplankton?
+How predictable are natural communities such as phytoplankton?
 Somewhat embarrassingly, we don't really know.
 Phytoplankton species may experience a new generation every day, under the right conditions.
 But when we study communities in natural systems, we miss a great deal of the picture because we measure them once every 2-4 weeks, roughly comparable to measuring forests every 200-500 years.
 If we are to improve earth systems models (that help forecast climate change) by including more realistic biology, we need to make reasonable forecasts on the range of decades to centuries.

 As part of this work, I developed semi-automated machine learning approaches to clean and analyse flow cytometry datasets.
 We have made resources for these methods are publicly available on Github and Zenodo (Example dataset, R code).
 In the future, we hope to apply these methods in real time to monitor natural communities in the field.